-Joe Toner began his undergraduate career at the University of Minnesota in 1934.
+Joe Toner was an undergraduate at the University of Minnesota from 1935–1939.
 He was a member of the Interracial Committee of the Negro Student Council and a signer of the Grissom Report on segregated housing.
 He was listed on Ray Chase’s list of “Radical Leaders,” which focused on the fact that he was a Jew and an activist at the University of Minnesota.
-After graduating in 1939, Toner worked for Governor Elmer Benson.
-He lived in New York City after leaving Minnesota, but that is the only information that we have.
+While he was a student, he was Editorial Chair of the Minnesota Daily, served as Progressive Party Chair for the All University Council, and was a member of the prestigious Iron Wedge Senior Honorary Society.
+He attended graduate school in Public Administration at Syracuse University.
+He joined the Army in 1941 and became a Captain in the Quartermaster Corps.
+He was awarded the Bronze Star.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at firstname.lastname@example.org